 The Company's cash flows are primarily generated from its Hotel operations.
-The Company also receives cash generated from the investment of its cash and marketable securities and other investments.
+The Company also receives cash generated from the investment of its cash and marketable securities, other investments, and the ownership and management of real estate.

 To fund the redemption of limited partnership interests and to repay the prior mortgage of \$42,940,000, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
 The mortgage loan bears an interest rate of 5.275% per annum with interest only payments due through January 2017.
 Beginning in February 2017, the loan began to amortize over a thirty-year period through its maturity date of January 2024.
-As additional security for the mortgage loan, there is a limited guaranty executed by the Company in favor of mortgage lender.
+As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage lender.
 The mezzanine loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
 The mezzanine interest only loan bears interest at 9.75% per annum and matures in January 2024.
-As additional security for the mezzanine loan, there is a limited guaranty executed by the Company in favor of mezzanine lender.
+As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine lender.